jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

     - question: What is the difference between both and which is better?
       answer: "<p>Basically that in sedation reflexes, breathing control and responsiveness to tactile and verbal stimuli are preserved.
-In general anesthesia, the patient is asleep in deep sleep and airway protection and assisted ventilation are frequently required.
+In general anesthesia, the patient is asleep in a deep sleep and airway protection and assisted ventilation are frequently required.
 In addition, cardiovascular function is usually also altered, so constant monitoring of vital signs is pertinent.
 None is better than another, and simply each one has its indications.
 In Dentistry, general